ariscott12/mile-high-classics/README.md

 # Mile High Classics
-Repository for Mile High Classics website design and rebuild.
-Website was built with Drupal 7 and uses Minim Drupal theme
+Website source code for Mile High Classics website redesign and rebuild

+# Website Templates
+Mile high classics uses twig templating engine for html views

+# Website theme
+The website uses the minim theme as a base theme.
+All styles originally written with SASS and compiled to CSS with Grunt.
+Website is fully responsive